milanimcgraw/NutriChat-End-to-End-RAG-/README.md

 ## ⚙️ Project Overview

-The Nutrition Facts Chat Assistant is an advanced, AI-powered application that leverages Retrieval-Augmented Generation (RAG) to provide accurate and contextual nutritional information.
+The Nutrition Facts Chat Assistant is an advanced, AI-powered application that leverages Retrieval-Augmented Generation (RAG) to answer questions and provide accurate and contextual nutritional information.
 This project demonstrates the practical application of cutting-edge natural language processing techniques in the field of nutrition and dietary information.
+The USDA FoodData Central dataset was used for comprehensive nutritional information.

 ## ⚙️ Key Features

-- **RAG-based Information Retrieval**: Utilizes a sophisticated RAG system to fetch and generate relevant nutritional information from a comprehensive database.
+- **RAG-based Information Retrieval**: Utilizes a sophisticated RAG system witgh a FAISS index to fetch and generate relevant nutritional information from a comprehensive database.
-- **Interactive User Interface**: Offers a user-friendly interface for querying nutritional information, built with Streamlit for seamless interaction.
+- **Interactive User Interface**: Offers a user-friendly interface for querying nutritional information, built with Streamlit for seamless interaction and containerized with Docker for easy deployment.
 - **High-Accuracy Responses**: Employs state-of-the-art language models to ensure accurate and contextually appropriate answers to nutritional queries.
 - **Performance Evaluation**: Implements rigorous evaluation metrics including cosine similarity and LLM-as-a-judge to assess the quality of generated responses.
 - **Data Visualization**: Features insightful visualizations of system performance and nutritional data distributions.
 - **Automated Data Ingestion**: Includes a robust pipeline for ingesting and processing new nutritional data, ensuring the system stays up-to-date.
-- **Real-time Monitoring**: Provides a dashboard for monitoring system performance and user interactions in real-time.
+- **Real-time Monitoring**: Provides a dashboard for monitoring system usage and performance and user interactions in real-time.

 ## ⚙️ Technical Stack